imtiazjava/Master_Code/README.md

 	}
 }
 ==============================================================================================================================================================
+Program   : FOP_18
+Language : Java
+Level   	   :  Medium
+Module   : Fundamental of Programming
+Topic        : Control Statements & String
+Problem Statement:

-FOP_18: John wants to put all natural numbers between a range of  two numbers in a string by maintaining a single space.
+John wants to put all natural numbers between a range of  two numbers in a string by maintaining a single space.
 Note : Should not use loops.